skrub-data/skrub/doc/assembling.rst

 Fuzzy joining tables
 ---------------------

-Joining two dataframes is hard as the corresponding keys are often different.
+Joining two dataframes can be hard as the corresponding keys may be different.

 The :func:`fuzzy_join` uses similarity scores to join tables on one or more related columns.
 Furthermore, it adapts the fuzzy matching based on the